 - The condition can be ameliorated and prevented from progressing to acute kidney injury by careful monitoring for its onset and by urgent commencement of treatment with ACE inhibitors.

 - However, scleroderma renal crisis (characterised by malignant hypertension and oligo/anuric acute kidney injury) occurs in 5% of patients with systemic sclerosis.

-- Once established, the condition must be treated with renal replacement therapy; some patients will become permanently dependent on dialysis, others may need it temporarily, and remission may occur up to 18 months after starting dialysis.
+- Once established, the condition must be treated with renal replacement therapy; some patients will become permanently dependent on dialysis, others may need it temporarily and remission may occur up to 18 months after starting dialysis.

-See also the separate article on Sjögren's syndrome.
+See also separate Sjögren's Syndrome article.